 But put these, admittedly glaring, flaws aside, and you can enjoy Rome: Total War for the revolutionary, resourceful, and ruddy good fun game that it is.
 Certainly, no strategy title around its 2004 release could match its atmospheric scope, enticing visuals, and breadth.
 Enjoy it for the turning point that it was, and the priceless artifact it’s become (or just play the generally excellent remaster).

 A Total War Saga: Troy

 The Total War Saga subseries might be exactly what Creative Assembly needed.
 Designed to be smaller games with limited scope that focus on a specific time period, geography, or civilisation, the first Saga, Thrones of Britannia, was a definitive flop, earning little popular or critical praise.
-But Creative Assembly’s second effort, Troy, demonstrates the potential of the streamlined series.
+Creative Assembly’s second effort, A Total War Saga: Troy, had a troubled start, but grew on fans, and we think it demonstrates the potential of the streamlined series.

 Look past the strange mythological integration, and revel in the refreshing new systems and the golden light of tantalising bronze-age setting.